llun/feeds/readme.md

-# Github Action for build static feed aggregator site github page
+# Github Action for building static feed aggregator site

 Use this action to fetch feeds from OPML file and build static site with all feeds information